Robust short-term memory without synaptic learning: Results

-Fig. \ref{fig_mod_new4} compares this expression with the value obtained numerically after averaging over many network realizations, and shows that it is fairly good -- considering the approximations used for its derivation.
+where $l$ is the linear size of the boxes considered.
 It is interesting that even in this scenario, where the boxes of neurons which are to receive the same stimulus are chosen at random with no consideration for the underlying topology, these boxes need not have very many neurons for $\lambda$ to be quite low (as long as the degree distribution is not too heterogeneous).

 Carrying out the same repeated stimulation test as on the modular networks in Fig. \ref{fig_performance}, we find a similar behaviour for the scale-free embedded networks.
 This is shown in Fig. \ref{fig_serie_SF}, where for high enough intensity of stimuli $\delta$ and scale-free exponent $\gamma$, performance can, as in the modular case, be $\eta\simeq1$.
 We should point out that for good performance on these networks we require more neurons for each bit of information than on modular networks with the same $\lambda$ (in Fig. \ref{fig_serie_SF} we use $n=100$, as opposed to $n=10$ in Fig. \ref{fig_performance}).
 However, that we should be able to obtain good results for such diverse network topologies underlines that the mechanism of Cluster Reverberation is robust and not dependent on some very specific architecture.
-In fact, we have recently shown that similar metastable memory states can also occur on networks which have random modularity and clustering, but a certain degree of \textit{assortativity}\footnote{The assortativity of a network is here understood to mean the extent to which the degrees of neighbouring nodes are correlated \cite{Johnson_PRL}.} \cite{Sebas}.